ptnghia-j/CPSC349-Project1-Group9/README.md

 # CPSC349-Project1-Group9

-Fork CPSC349-Project1-Group9 repository and clone it to your local machine so we can collaborate on the project
+Please fork CPSC349-Project1-Group9 repository and clone it to your local machine so we can collaborate on the project

 This set up already used the command ```npm install``` which installs all modules listed as dependencies in package.json (defined in professors's package.json file from the origin repo).
 I believe we don't need to run this again